dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.16)

 where the ∼ contains the (unknown) dimensionless constant.
 In this case, the dimensionless constant is 1.
-However, dimensional analysis, as this procedure is called, does not tell us its value—which would come from a calculus analysis or, approximately, from a lumping analysis (Section 6.3.4).
+However, dimensional analysis, as this procedure is called, does not tell us its value — which would come from a calculus analysis or, approximately, from a lumping analysis (Section 6.3.4).

 Using 𝑎 ∼ 𝑣2/𝑟, we can now estimate the inward acceleration of the train going around a curve.
 Imagine a moderately high-speed train traveling at 𝑣 ≈ 60 meters per second (approximately 220 kilometers or 135 miles per hour).
 At such speeds, railway engineers specify that the track's radius of curvature be at least 2 or 3 kilometers.
 Using the smaller radius of curvature, the inward acceleration becomes